-The Catalan comarca (province) Garrotxa in the north of northern Spain has extensive, wild landscapes with a low population density.
+The Catalan comarca (county) Garrotxa in the north of northern Spain has extensive, wild landscapes with a low population density.
 For the owner of a 50-acre+ domain with a largely rocky, sloping profile, cepezed designed a finca rústica, a country house.

 The grounds have a number of basalt-like terrace floors upon which stood a two-storey ruin of a building with a corresponding shed; this building had probably been unoccupied for 200 or 300 years.
 Previously, it was most likely used for mixed farming.
 Local regulations stipulate that new construction may only take place in characteristic local style, with the incorporation of existing remains. cepezed dealt with these regulations in a creative way, to achieve an intriguing result.

 The country house consists of two volumes that are roughly positioned on the former locations of the various remains.
 This being the case, they are at a little distance from one another and also differ in height by the same margin.
 The main accommodation is positioned slightly lower than the volume for the guest accommodation, garage, storage area and technical installations.
 The two sections are linked by a natural stone stairway strip, which looks as if it belongs to the landscape.